 - Schlock Mercenary got burana-bots singing it upon their arrival as a part (if non-combatant one) of The Cavalry.
 Ennesby argues that it's inappropriate.

-- In The Simpsons when Mr. Burns comes to have Homer's mother (who's been on the run for years after destroying Burns' germ warfare lab) arrested he attempts to play a tape of "Ride of the Valkyries", however it turns out that Smithers had taped over it with "Waterloo" by ABBA.
+- When Mr. Burns comes to have Homer's mother (who's been on the run for years after destroying Burns' germ warfare lab) arrested he attempts to play a tape of "Ride of the Valkyries", however it turns out that Smithers had taped over it with "Waterloo" by ABBA.

-- Another Simpsons reference, in the episode where Apu and Manjula have their children.
+- In the episode where Apu and Manjula have their children.
 When the babies are put on show, this tune is used for the one dressed as "The Baron".

-- And in yet another Simpsons example, one Halloween Episode has an army of Homer clones being created from an evil hammock.note To get rid of them, several helicopters carrying giant doughnuts lure the clones into a giant canyon.
+- One Halloween Episode has an army of Homer clones being created from an evil hammock.note To get rid of them, several helicopters carrying giant doughnuts lure the clones into a giant canyon.
 The scene is a parody of Apocalypse Now so, needless to say, "Ride of the Valkyries" is playing.

 - Honorable mention to What's Opera, Doc?, although it doesn't quite fit in the above context.